-MIDWAY event pays tribute to World War II veterans in Napa Valley
+MIDWAY screening pays tribute to World War II veterans in Napa Valley

 The event took place at the Lincoln Theater on the grounds of the California Veterans Home in Yountville, Calif.
-Bill was invited, but when Jennifer Brusstar, CEO and president of The Tug McGraw Foundation, learned that Bill had recently passed away, she invited me in his place, and I accepted on the spot.
+As a WWII veteran and historian, Bill was invited, but when Jennifer Brusstar, CEO and president of The Tug McGraw Foundation, learned that Bill had recently passed away, she invited me to attend in his place, and I accepted on the spot.

 Following the screening was a Q&A with screenwriter Wes Tooke, production designer Kirk Petruccelli, Navy film advisor Chuck Myers (Docent at the USS Hornet in Alameda), and moderated by Admiral James “Jaws” Winnefeld (Ret), Ninth Vice Chairman of the Joint Chiefs of Staff, and former Top Gun Instructor.